 This definition has its virtues.
 First, unlike the Universities Canada view of AF, this one is explicitly dual-aspected.
 I have academic freedom only if I am (1) free to do certain things (e.g., inquire; discuss and publish my views), but also (2) free from institutional interference (e.g., sanction, discipline, or dismissal) in doing those things.

 These are two sides of the same coin.
 It’s pure nonsense to tell me I’m academically free to speak, teach, and publish as I please (nay, insist on it for my earning tenure), but then tell me that I might just as well be fired for my efforts if I happen to contradict my school’s “institutional needs” and “educational priorities” (whatever those ill-defined notions come to in the end).
+Or think of it this way.
 According to FREE, AF is something I have a right to.
 But it would be a benighted academic indeed who insisted on the right to publish and perish!
 So FREE gets it right: freedom to properly implies freedom from.

 A second virtue.
 The definition has a wide scope.
 It pertains to any issue or idea, and any of my conclusions or beliefs—not just those approved by my academic employer.
 That is also good thing.
 It’s not a free inquiry, nor a following of the evidence where it leads, if I’m told up front by my school what I can and cannot study, what topics I can and cannot speak to, and where I must come down on an issue before I even start my investigations.

 It’s perplexing, then, to discover that some schools have intentionally limited the scope of AF.
 Can that really be a good thing?
 In attempting an answer here, it might be helpful to consider an example.
 Take a look at these proposed qualifications to FREE: